sfominx/jsonator/README.md

 * --sort-keys: Sort the output of dictionaries alphabetically by key. *Available on Python 3.5+.*

+* --no-ensure-ascii: Disable escaping of non-ASCII characters. *Available on Python 3.9+.*

 * --indent: Separate items with newlines and use this number of spaces for indentation.

 * --tab: Separate items with newlines and use tabs for indentation.